 In the following steps you will attach the plastic LCD cover and VFO A trim panels to the front cover using small screws.
+Use the screws specified in each step.
 Do not over-tighten these screws.
-Tighten the screws only to the point were you feel some resistance.
+Tighten the screws only to the point where you feel some resistance.
 It is very easy to strip the threads, especially the screws holding the LCD cover.
 If you strip these threads the only remedy is to obtain a new front panel!

-Brush or blow any dust or lint away from the front panel area around the encoder shaft under the LCD, then mount the trim panel as shown in Figure 41, oriented so the beveled edges are away from the front panel.
+Brush or blow any dust or lint away from the front panel area around the encoder shaft under the LCD, then mount the trim panel as shown in Figure 44, oriented so the beveled edges are away from the front panel.
+Use the 2-56 1/4" screws and the 4-40 5/16" screw found in the small envelope marked E850241 VFO A Bezel Screws Envelope.
 Tighten the screws only until they come into firm contact with the trim panel.
+(If you had already opened the envelope, be sure you are using the 1/4" (6.4 mm) screws and not the shorter 5/32" (4.0 mm) screws.)
 Be careful not to over-tighten the screws or you may strip the threads or break the trim panel!

-Figure 41.
+Figure 44.
 Mounting VFO A Trim Panel.